 - Many programs have found social media an effective way in communicating with program alumni and current participants.

-Each of the issues identified above requires that all EWDJT programs develop a mechanism for making graduates feel welcome, encouraging them to participate in the program after graduation, and giving them a reason to maintain contact.
+Each of the issues identified above requires that all JT programs develop a mechanism for making graduates feel welcome, encouraging them to participate in the program after graduation, and giving them a reason to maintain contact.
 This step is very important, but often overlooked.
 It is necessary to instill in the graduates an obligation to report his or her progress after graduation.
 Also inform prospective employers of the tracking process in consideration of placement.

 - Maintain and update current email and contact information.